-Be aware that the investor will be expecting significant (think in the neighborhood of 20-30%) returns within just a few years.
+Be aware that the investor will be expecting significant (think in the neighborhood of 20% to 30%) returns within just a few years.
 Do your homework, dive in and do the research, and prepare to wow them and answer their questions.

 Keep in mind that very few businesses that seek out angel funding or venture capital are successfully funded, and being a startup company can further jeopardize those odds.
 It can be time-consuming and expensive to go this route and as a startup founder your time may be better spent developing or marketing your product or service.
 Still, if you think you have a strong pitch and position within your market, it may be worth looking into.

 Getting money for a newly launched venture is more complicated than getting a standard loan for an established small business.
 As the explanation of venture capital hints at, there is a lot of due diligence that investors and startups go through to see if they will be a good match for equity partnerships.
 Here’s how the process looks:

 - The entrepreneur approaches potential investors, angel investors or venture capital firms with their business opportunity

 - The first round of funding with investors, during the initial launch, is usually called “seed stage funding or seed funding”